 Description: The current range is defined similar to the running current.

-Please see Run Current, page 155.
+Please see Run_Current, page 155.
 The standby current is active when the motor has stopped and the specified Standby time has elapsed.
-See Standby\Time, page 156.
-When the

-STANDBY CURRENT is changed, the new standby current be set instantly.
+See Standby_Time, page 156.
+When the STANDBY_CURRENT is changed, the new standby current be set instantly.

-Example: STANDBY CURRENT = 50, will set the standby current to 0.285 ARMS.
+Example: STANDBY_CURRENT = 50, will set the standby current to 0.285 ARMS.

-8.2.10 P\IST
+8.2.10 P_IST

-Reg Name Size Access Range Default Unit MacTalk name 10 P_IST 32bit R/W (-2 )-(2 -1) - Counts Actual Position makes a step.
-If P IST is changed when in position mode or gear mode, the motor will move until P IST = P SOLL.
-When P IST reaches $2^{31}$ -1, it will wrap around to $-2^{31}$ .
-Please note that the turntable function changes the behaviour of P IST.
+Reg Name Size Access Range Default Unit MacTalk name 10 P_IST 32bit R/W (-2 31)-(2 31 -1) - Counts Actual Position

+Description: This register shows the actual position of the motor.
+This is updated each time the motor makes a step.
+If P_IST is changed when in position mode or gear mode, the motor will move until P_IST = P_SOLL.
+When P_IST reaches 2^{31} -1, it will wrap around to -2^{31} .
+Please note that the turntable function changes the behaviour of P_IST.
+See Turntable_Mode, page 175.
+Notice that the turntable feature is not supported in the present firmware version.